 How Much Sleep do we Need?

-Generally, we need to have around eight hours of good-quality sleep each night in order to function properly.
-Some people require less hours, whilst others require much more.
-It’s important that you find out how much you need to feel healthy and then try to achieve it.
+Generally, adults need to have between seven and nine hours of good-quality sleep each night in order to function properly.
+Some people require less sleep, whilst others require much more.
+It's important that you find out how much you need to feel healthy and then try to achieve it.

 As a general rule, if you wake up tired and spend the day longing for a chance to have a nap, it’s likely that you’re not getting enough sleep."